 Whether you decide to study in the Northern post city of Hamburg near Denmark, or the Southern Bavarian paradise of Munich near the Swiss Alps, here are some things you need to know before studying abroad in Germany.
-These are the kinds of tricks I wish I’d known before I went.
-I hope they help make your summer, semester, or year abroad as memorable as mine!

 Germans are Very Punctual

-Buy a wrist watch -- seriously.
+Buy a wristwatch -- seriously.
 You’re going to need it.

 Figure Out Your Student Accommodations

-Germans love to have everything planned.
+Start planning early.
 If you’re hoping to have a homestay arranged, chances are you’ll need to arrange it long in advance of actually arriving in Germany.

 If you plan on staying in an apartment, we recommend seeing if your school has any recommendations for the area.
 There’s often an affiliated dorm or student housing arranged through your partner institution that’s the preferred accommodations for the area.

 There is a wide variety of English-language resources for apartment hunting in Germany, including Craigslist, Studieren Werk Berlin, AirBnB, and Berlin Apartments, among many others.
-Bookmark these now and plan ahead so you can snag good student housing; if you roll up expecting to sort something out in the two days before classes start, you may be unpleasantly surprised to find there are far fewer good options.
+Bookmark these now and plan ahead so you can snag good student housing; if you roll up expecting to sort something out in the two days before classes start, you may be unpleasantly surprised to find there are far fewer options.

 There’s More to Germany than Big Cities

-Speaking German is Great, but You Can Get By Without
+Speaking German Is Great, but You Can Get By Without

 Germany has Lots of Amazing Snacks

 From currywurst to Berliners, Germans do snacks right, especially when they’re meant to accompany beer.
-Here’s a short list of some you’ve got to try.
+Here’s a shortlist of some you’ve got to try.

 - Currywurst -- classic German ‘street meat,’ grilled sausages sliced up and then drizzled with curried ketchup.